-Overall, the property is a unique example of Italianate commercial architecture in Omemee.
-It displays and has retained the key architectural features of this popular commercial style as executed in the second half of the nineteenth century, but is unique due to its uncommon gable roof with eyebrow dormers that are indicative of an earlier style of commercial architecture in Ontario downtowns.
-It is also important as one of only a small number of Italianate buildings and those pre-dating the significant fires of the early 1890s.
+Overall, the property is representative but also unique example of Italianate commercial architecture in Omemee.
+It displays and has retained the key architectural features of this popular commercial style as executed in the second half of the nineteenth century, but is unique within the community as one of only a small number of Italianate buildings and those pre-dating the significant fires of the early 1890s.
+It also retains its cast iron storefront, dating from its construction in 1863, which provides important insight into nineteenth century commercial architecture and building technology.